dbt-labs/dbt_metrics/README.md

 # Customisation
 Most behaviour in the package can be overridden or customised.

+## Window Periods
+Version `0.4.0` of this package, and beyond, offers support for the `window` attribute of the metric definition.
+This alters the underlying query to allow the metric definition to contain a window of time, such as the past 14 days or the past 3 months.

+More information can be found in the [`metrics` page of dbt docs](https://docs.getdbt.com/docs/building-a-dbt-project/metrics)/.

 ## Derived Metrics
 Version `0.3.0` of this package, and beyond, offer support for `derived` metrics!
 More information around this calculation method can be found in the[`metrics` page of dbt docs](https://docs.getdbt.com/docs/building-a-dbt-project/metrics)/.